apostrophecms/form/README.md

 | `form` | The form object |
 | `submission` | The user submission |

-**In addition, just before the submission is added to the MongoDB collection, form submission triggers a `'beforeSaveSubmission'` [server-side event](https://v3.docs.apostrophecms.org/guide/server-events.html)** that you can listen for and handle in the `@apostrophecms/form` module or another module.
+**In addition, if saving to the MongoDB collection is not disabled, form submission triggers a `'beforeSaveSubmission'` [server-side event](https://v3.docs.apostrophecms.org/guide/server-events.html)** that you can listen for and handle in the `@apostrophecms/form` module or another module.
 Event handler functions are passed the following arguments:

 | Argument | Description |
 | ------- | ------- |